-Originally, Roger was to be voiced by Paul Reubens (the alter ego of Pee Wee Herman), and Russi Taylor (the voice of Minnie Mouse) as Jessica Rabbit.
+Originally, Roger was to be voiced by Paul Reubens (the alter ego of Pee-wee Herman), and Russi Taylor (the voice of Minnie Mouse) was to play Jessica Rabbit.
 They went so far as to produce some test footage, and it’s hard to imagine the movie feeling right with this cast.

 It was an insanely expensive film.
-Disney slashed the budget back to $30 million — the most that had ever been spent on an animated film — but as it rose past $40, Michael Eisner threatened to cancel it.
+Disney slashed the budget back to $30 million — the most ever spent on an animated film — but as it rose past $40 million, Michael Eisner threatened to cancel it.
 He backed down due to the eagerness of other executives to work with Spielberg, and eventually the budget went up to around $70 million, the most expensive movie ever made at the time.

-Executives were also appalled by the crude language, dark tone, and sexual content of the film, but Spielberg wielded too much creative control for them to do anything about it.
-At one point, the Baby Herman character passed under a woman’s dress with a finger extended, and emerges with drool on his lip.
+Executives were also appalled by the film’s crude language, dark tone and sexual content, but Spielberg wielded too much creative control for them to do anything about it.
+At one point the Baby Herman character passed under a woman’s dress with a finger extended, and emerges with drool on his lip.

 The movie was a huge hit, and work began right away on a sequel.
-It was to be set in the years before the original film, and would chronicle Roger’s rise to stardom.
-A key plot point involved a struggling toon actress named Jessica Krupnick kidnapped by Nazis and forced to make propaganda — and that was the first roadblock in the making of a sequel.
-Spielberg had just finished making Schindler’s List and decided this wouldn’t be an acceptable follow-up.
+It was to be set in the years before the original film and would chronicle Roger Rabbit’s rise to stardom.
+A key plot point involved a struggling toon actress named Jessica Krupnick being kidnapped by Nazis and forced to make propaganda.
+That was the first roadblock in the making of the sequel.
+Spielberg had just finished making Schindler’s List and decided this wouldn’t be an acceptable followup.

-Additional sequels have floated around Hollywood for 25 years, and have always been derailed by something: The death of Bob Hoskins, changing audience tastes regarding 2D and 3D animation, and the regular slog of big-budget filmmaking.
+Additional sequels for Roger Rabbit have floated around Hollywood for 25 years but have always been derailed by something — the death of Bob Hoskins, changing audience tastes regarding 2-D and 3-D animation, the regular slog of big-budget filmmaking.